lammps/lammps/doc/src/pg_python.rst

 The ``lammps`` Python module
 ****************************

+.. py:module:: lammps

-The LAMMPS Python interface is implemented in the ``lammps.py`` file in the ``python`` folder.
-After compilation of LAMMPS, in can be installed into a Python system folder or a user folder with ``make install-python``.
+The LAMMPS Python interface is implemented as a module called :py:mod:`lammps` in the ``lammps.py`` file in the ``python`` folder of the LAMMPS source code distribution.
+After compilation of LAMMPS, the module can be installed into a Python system folder or a user folder with ``make install-python``.
+Components of the module can then loaded into a Python session with the ``import`` command.

-There are multiple Python interface classes implemented:
+There are multiple Python interface classes in the :py:mod:`lammps` module:

 - the :py:class:`lammps <lammps.lammps>` class.
 This is a wrapper around the C-library interface and its member functions try to replicate the :doc:`C-library API <pg_library>` closely.
-This is the most feature-complete python API.
+This is the most feature-complete Python API.
 - the :py:class:`PyLammps <lammps.PyLammps>` class.
 This is a more high-level and more Python style class implemented on top of the :py:class:`lammps <lammps.lammps>` class.